This half term our topic is

-We will continue to develop our outdoor learning in Class Two with outdoor themes lessons in Literacy and Science.
+We will continue to develop our outdoor learning in Class Two with outdoor themed lessons in Literacy and Science.

 As aspiring readers and writers, we will:

-In R.E we will reflecting on this half term's value of 'Fellowship' .
+In R.E we will reflecting on this half term's value of 'Justice' .

 We will continue to work on plugging any gaps in the children’s knowledge with interventions outside of the daily maths lesson.